Loading - Please wait

 Understanding the key challenges of scale and applying the learnings from this analysis will enable large pharma executives to sustain growth and maximize shareholder value creation.

-In the past, Lifecycle Management (LCM) has at times been a secondary focus for pharma companies.
-Although, companies can often provide positive cases for key brands in priority markets it is less common that a globally immersive approach to LCM is utilised.
 In addition, the ever present issue of competing internal urgencies and an expanding group of relevant multidisciplinary stakeholders often makes best practice LCM difficult to implement.
 In an era of patent cliffs, increasingly competitive landscapes and shrinking pipelines capturing maximal value from every product launch is critical.
 With only a third of launches meeting or exceeding analyst expectations, the challenge remains considerable.
 In many cases the success of a brand launch determines the success of the product but increasingly so is market success defined by the LCM strategies implemented post-launch.
 This talk will explore the critical success factors that form the basis of a good LCM strategy within this new era.

 Understanding the competitive market dynamics of manufacturing intelligence is a highly actionable and leverage-able means to influence brand, franchise and corporate level strategy and tactical implementation.
 In this talk, David Alderman, President of Molekule Consulting will detail the types of competitive and market intelligence that can be leveraged by biopharmaceutical players to be better informed and positioned for sustainable success in the biopharmaceutical competitive sandbox.